deepakjois/website/source/About The Site.md

 [amiri]: http://www.amirifont.org/
 [nastaliq]: http://en.wikipedia.org/wiki/Nasta%CA%BFl%C4%ABq_script

 I went through a bit of pain to get [Cool URIs][cool-uris] to work properly.
 Hakyll’s default web server (invoked using `hakyll watch`) does not recognise the Content-type of pages with no extensions, so I had to [write my own][serve.go].
-I also wrote my own [uploader][upload.go], because [s3cmd][] was pretty terrible at sniffing MIME-types effectively and handling uploads of filenames with unicode chars in them.
+I also wrote my own [uploader][upload.go], because [s3cmd][] was terrible at sniffing MIME-types effectively and handling uploads of filenames with unicode chars in them.
 Both the web server and uploader were written in [Go.][go]

 [cool-uris]:http://www.w3.org/Provider/Style/URI.html
 [go]:http://golang.org/